 This is a creative piece that showcases my time spent in Madagascar volunteering with MRCI.

-I am a total Disney fanatic and I find a lot of joy in the shorts that preceed the films.
+I've always been a Disney fan and I enjoy the short stories they release before films.
 I drew inspiration for my animation from the simple, yet heartfelt stories Disney portrays.

 Though I do consider myself an artist, applying life and motion to my art was something I found to be very challenging.
 So I tried to focus more on the story telling aspect and let the animation follow that.